Introduction

 - Distance from Vridh Badri: Approximately 25 km

-- Highlights: Colourful temple architecture, holy Tapt Kund, and divine essence of the Alaknanda River.
+- Highlights: Colorful temple architecture, holy Tapt Kund, and divine essence of the Alaknanda River.

 - Mana Village– India's Last Village